Brendan Carr: Commissioner of the Federal Communications Commission (2017–2025)

 Leading up to the COVID-19 pandemic, Carr began philosophically distancing himself from Pai, focusing on reforming Section 230 of the Communications Decency Act.
 He continued to focus on 5G, announcing a blueprint for the FCC to follow in March 2021.
 Nomination delays from president Joe Biden enabled the FCC to retain a majority.
 His efforts to advance 5G faced resistance from the Biden administration, leading to a public conflict between Carr and administration officials, including the president.
-He led an effort to withhold authorization from Chinese manufacturers, including Huawei and ZTE.
+He led an effort to withhold authorization from Chinese manufacturers, including Huawei and ZTE, over alleged national security concerns.

 In September 2022, a policy advisor to Ajit Pai contacted Carr to introduce him to Wesley Coopersmith, the chief of staff to the Heritage Foundation president Kevin Roberts.
 Coopersmith informed him of a working project, later known as Project 2025, to redevelop the federal government towards a conservative philosophy, sending him the first and seventh edition of the Heritage Foundation's Mandate for Leadership.
 Carr told Coopersmith that he was interested in contributing to Project 2025; despite the possibility that Carr's work could be considered political activity by Internal Revenue Service statute, an ethics lawyer for the FCC determined that Carr would not be in violation of the Hatch Act, although she warned that he should distance himself from his work at the FCC.
 Carr wrote several pages involving telecommunications and technology regulation for Project 2025.
-His work included calling for regulating technology companies, imposing transparency rules, and ending Section 230.
+His work included calling for regulating technology companies and imposing transparency rules.